Sarará: Degree of European descent of non-white Brazilians

-Another autosomal DNA study, from 2010, also focused on the autosomal contribution (which is about the sum of the ancestors of each individual, the overall picture), found out that almost 80% of the Brazilian genes are of European origin in all regions except in the South where it stands for 90% of them (regardless of census' racial classification).
-"Ancestry informative SNPs can be useful to estimate individual and population biogeographical ancestry.
+Another autosomal DNA study from 2010 found that almost 80% of Brazilians' genes are of European origin in all regions except in the South, where it makes up 90% regardless of one's census racial classification.
+"Ancestry-informative SNPs can be useful to estimate individual and population biogeographical ancestry.
 Brazilian population is characterized by a genetic background of three parental populations (European, African, and Brazilian Native Amerindians) with a wide degree and diverse patterns of admixture.
 In this work we analyzed the information content of 28 ancestry-informative SNPs into multiplexed panels using three parental population sources (African, Amerindian, and European) to infer the genetic admixture in an urban sample of the five Brazilian geopolitical regions.
 The SNPs assigned apart the parental populations from each other and thus can be applied for ancestry estimation in a three hybrid admixed population.
 Data was used to infer genetic ancestry in Brazilians with an admixture model.
 Pairwise estimates of F(st) among the five Brazilian geopolitical regions suggested little genetic differentiation only between the South and the remaining regions.
 Estimates of ancestry results are consistent with the heterogeneous genetic profile of Brazilian population, with a major contribution of European ancestry (0.771) followed by African (0.143) and Amerindian contributions (0.085).
 The described multiplexed SNP panels can be useful tool for bioanthropological studies but it can be mainly valuable to control for spurious results in genetic association studies in admixed populations."
 The samples came from free of charge paternity test takers, thus as the researchers made it explicit: "the paternity tests were free of charge, the population samples involved people of variable socioeconomic strata, although likely to be leaning slightly towards the pardo group".

-According to another different study (also autosomal DNA from 2009), European ancestry predominates in the Brazilian population.
-The Brazilians as a whole, from all regions, and of all complexions, would lie more closely to the European group than to the African populations or to the mestizos from Mexico, from the genetical point of view.
-This shows that the genotypes of individuals in a miscigenated population does not necessarily match their phenotype.